 Following a short collaboration, F. J. Payne sold Oxford to Parker Bath in 1989.

 In 1996, Sunrise Medical acquired the Oxford brand from Parker Bath and began manufacturing Oxford patient hoists in the West Midlands.
 Sunrise Medical continued to build on the Oxford brand and launched several leading lifts, including the famous Mini, Midi, Major and Maxi patient hoists.

 Then in 2007, a global re-organisation within Sunrise Medical led to the launch of a new separate company – Joerns Healthcare.

 Today, with operations in the United States, the UK, Canada and the Netherlands, the Joerns business focuses primarily on the long-term care sector and incorporates a number of market leading brands.
-Alongside Oxford are several other core brands, including Hoyer (patient lifts), Joerns (beds & furnishings), Bioclinic (support surfaces) and the Triline servicing business in the United States.
+Alongside Oxford are several other core brands, including Hoyer (patient lifts) and Joerns (beds & furnishings).

 R&D / Production

 Oxford and Joerns Healthcare are committed to the design, development and distribution of innovative products that exceed our customer's expectations.
 We strive to deliver solutions that make a difference to the lives of our customers, their families and care-givers.